 To check the effectiveness of your efforts, ask yourself:

-- How has the increased customer engagement benefitted you?
+- How does the increased customer engagement rate benefit you?

 - Why would the customer want to engage with your brand?